-This is a case-control study and it was conducted at Federal Medical Centre, (FMC) Owo, which serve as tertiary health institutions in Ondo State.
-The research was conducted between January to July, 2016.
-A total number of eighty (80) subjects which include fifty eight (58) type 2 diabetes mellitus subjects (both males and females) aged between 30 - 80 years, which were sub-divided into diabetic mellitus subjects under treatment, DMUT and naïve diabetic subjects (which are newly diagnosed type 2 diabetes mellitus) attending diabetic clinic at Federal Medical Centre, Owo were randomly selected for this study.
+This is a case-control study and it was conducted at Federal Medical Centre, (FMC) Owo, which is a Tertiary health institution in Ondo State.
+The research was conducted between January and July, 2016.
+A total number of eighty (80) subjects comprising of fifty eight (58) type 2 diabetes mellitus subjects (both males and females) aged between 30 - 80 years, were sub-divided into diabetic mellitus subjects under treatment, DMUT and naïve diabetic subjects (which are newly diagnosed type 2 diabetes mellitus) attending diabetic clinic at Federal Medical Centre, Owo were randomly selected for this study.
 Type 2 diabetes mellitus subjects in this study were diagnosed according to guideline of WHO [24].
-Their medical history and personal data was obtained via short structured questionnaire after due approval from the ethical committee of the hospital.
-Twenty two (22) age and sex matched apparently healthy controls with no history of diabetes mellitus were enrolled into this study.
+Their medical history and personal data were obtained via short structured questionnaire after due approval from the ethical committee of the hospital.
+The Control group had twenty-two (22) ages and sex matched apparently healthy subjects with no history of diabetes mellitus enrolled into the study.
 Informed consent was thus obtained from all the participants.